Exploring silken lochs, historic castles and wooded islands from an open canoe allows time to immerse yourself in the beauty of Ardnamurchan

 - One 30 litre plastic barrel per boat (to put your belongings and lunch in during the trip)

-* Please feel free to use your own paddle sport equipment as long as it confirms to current UK safety standards and best practices.
+* Please feel free to use your own paddle sport equipment as long as it confirms to current UK safety standards and best practices and is less than five years old.

 The following is a non-exhaustive list of what we are not able to include in these adventures: